-Pin leads this comparison of nine AI recruitment platforms, offering 850M+ candidate profiles, multi-channel outreach with a 48% response rate, and pricing from $100/mo with a free tier.
-The eight other platforms - Manatal, Workable, Arya by Leoforce, Paradox, Phenom, Beamery, SmartRecruiters, TurboHire, and LinkedIn Recruiter - each fill specific roles in the recruiting tech stack but differ dramatically in scope, pricing, and what their AI actually does.
+This AI recruiting platforms comparison covers nine tools side by side.
+Pin leads with 850M+ candidate profiles, multi-channel outreach delivering 5x better response rates than industry averages, and pricing from $100/mo with a free tier.
+Eight others - Manatal, Workable, Arya by Leoforce, Paradox, Phenom, Beamery, SmartRecruiters, TurboHire, and LinkedIn Recruiter - each fill specific roles in the recruiting tech stack.
+But they differ dramatically in scope, pricing, and what their AI actually does.

-According to SHRM's 2025 Talent Trends report, 51% of organizations now use AI specifically for recruiting, interviewing, or hiring - up from 26% just one year earlier.
-That rapid adoption has flooded the market with platforms calling themselves "AI recruiting tools."
-But the category isn't monolithic.
-Some platforms find candidates.
-Some screen them.
-Some manage workflows.
+According to SHRM’s 2025 Talent Trends report, 51% of organizations now use AI specifically for recruiting, interviewing, or hiring - up from 26% just one year earlier.
+That rapid adoption has flooded the market with platforms calling themselves “AI recruiting tools.”
+But the category isn’t monolithic.
+Certain platforms find candidates.
+Others screen them.
+A subset manages workflows.
 A few try to do everything.
-This matrix breaks down what each platform actually delivers so you can match the right tool to your hiring needs.
-For background on what AI recruiting is and how it works, we cover the fundamentals separately.
+This matrix breaks down what each tool actually delivers so you can match the right solution to your hiring needs.
+Background on how AI recruiting works and what it actually does is covered in our fundamentals guide.

-TL;DR: Nine AI recruitment platforms scored across pricing, sourcing, outreach, and scheduling.
-Pin is the only platform combining 850M+ profiles, multi-channel outreach (48% response rate), automated scheduling, and a free tier - starting at $100/mo.
+TL;DR: Nine AI recruiting platforms scored across pricing, sourcing, outreach, and scheduling.
+Pin is the only platform combining 850M+ profiles, multi-channel outreach (5x better response rates), automated scheduling, and a free tier - starting at $100/mo.
 Enterprise alternatives start at $10,000+/mo.
 SHRM (2025) reports 89% of recruiting teams using AI see measurable time savings.

 AI adoption in HR nearly doubled from 26% to 43% in a single year, according to SHRM (2025).
 That growth has produced platforms ranging from $15/user/month ATS add-ons to six-figure enterprise talent suites.
-The table below compares all nine on the same criteria.
+All nine tools are compared on the same criteria below.

 | Feature | Pin | Manatal | Workable | Arya | Paradox | Phenom | Beamery | SmartRecruiters | TurboHire | LinkedIn Recruiter |